sushmitagaikwad208/CODECRAFT_WD_05/README.md

 # Whether app
-A simple city whether prediction web application by using whether api. technologies i used HTML,CSS,JAVASCRIPT
+A simple city whether prediction web application by using whether api. technologies i used HTML,CSS,JAVASCRIPT.